You can sink a lot of money into furniture. If you dont buy carefully,

 steps on your part will help.

-First, make as small a down payment as possible.
-As codes i, j, and
+First, put down as small a down payment as possible.
+Some retailers expect

-in full when you place a special order, and most expect partial payment
+you to pay in full when you place a special order, and most expect partial

 Second, if you havent heard from the retailer three or four weeks after